lvzheqi/StreamingEventCompliance/README.md

 `conda create -n StreamEC python=3.6 anaconda`

 2. activate and enter the environment

-`source activate StreamEC`
+`source activate StreamEC` in Linux or Mac

+`activate StreamEC` in Windows

 3. execute the requirements.txt